and4r1lh0/sh_vpnlist_checker/README.md

-### This tool let analyze the node status in Shadowsocks and native Clash network tunnel configurations by checking server port status.
+### This tool let analyze the Shadowsocks node status and native Clash network tunnel configurations by checking server port state.
 #### It needs to install some dependencies via:

 ```python